AZJTZC/zenconsulting/content/english/project/Electricity Utilities 1.md

 3. Surfaced key areas of inefficiencies to generate improvements based on process data
 4. Enabled capturing both current-state and ideal-state process design to support change management initiatives with stakeholders
 5. Proven methodology supported by deep knowledge and experience of processes and systems
-6. Independent project governance and QA to ensure value is realised during the system implementation
+6. Independent project governance and QA to ensure value is realised during the system implementation.

 ### Conclusion
 We simply offered a uniquely different and data-driven way of understanding business requirements and generating an ideal-state for a digital transformation.
 We provided an electricity benchmarked process structure template to align the client's processes with an industry standard taxonomy.
 This provided our client with a guiding structure for capturing current-state processes as well as potentially value-adding processes universally accepted as industry standards.
 By following this structure, they could be easily translated into system requirements that many solutions align to.